-Through this directive a single word of WCS may be either examined or changed.
+Through this command a single word of WCS may be either examined or changed.
 The user specifies which control store and the word number.
-The page is obtained through the previous P directive.
+The page is obtained through the previous P command.

-The form of the E directive is Exmmm where x is either C, DA, DB or I for central, decoder, and I/O control stores respectively, and mmm is the address of the control store word in hexadecimal notation.
+The form of the E command is Exmmm where \mathbf{x} is either C, DA, DB or I for central, decode and I/O control stores respectively, and \mathbf{mmm} is the address of the control store word in hexadecimal notation.

 The utility will type out the contents of the location followed by a carriage return.
-The change value format is the same as the microsimulator format.
-Refer to section 6.3.7 for details.
+The user must then do one of the following: